Universality class of Ising critical states with long-range losses

-with $\mathcal{F}(\tilde{m}^*,\tilde{\Gamma}^*_0, \tilde{g}^*)$ a function of the fixed point values of the couplings.
-By solving Eq.~\eqref{flowg} and requiring that $\Gamma_0(k^*)\simeq \Gamma_1k^{*\alpha}$, we find the momentum scale, $k^*$, where incoherent emission in free space is comparable in magnitude to the noise induced by non-local losses.
-To assign an initial condition to Eq.~\eqref{flowg}, we assume that at the Ginzburg scale~\cite{amit2005field}, $k\simeq\Lambda_G$, the flow of the RG couplings has set to their fixed point values; for the incoherent emission rate we have $\Gamma_0(k\simeq\Lambda_G)\simeq \tilde{\Gamma}^*\Gamma_1\Lambda^\alpha_G$.
-After straightforward algebra, we find $k^*\simeq 10^{-6}\Lambda_G$, which indicates that, despite loop corrections, it is still possible to find a broad window of momenta where the effect of non-local losses dominates before the disentangling effect of spontaneous emission takes over.
-This is an important a posteriori check on the observability of the scaling regime discussed in this work. \\

 \paragraph{Fixed point for $\alpha>1$ -- } By inspection of Eqs.~\eqref{eqP} we notice that for $\alpha>1$ the kinetic coefficient $\sim Kq^2$ in the advanced/retarded sector dominates over the $\propto \Gamma^2_1 q^{2\alpha}$ term resulting from non-local dissipation.
-This leads to a dynamical critical exponent $z=1$, with the term $\propto \omega \Gamma_q$ now negligible in the infrared; in other words, we have an Ising model with short range interactions and a $\propto \Gamma_1q^\alpha$ Markovian noise drive.
-This changes the upper and lower critical dimensions into $d_l=3-\alpha$ and $d_u=5-\alpha$, and in leading order epsilon expansion we find a correlation length critical exponent of $\nu=1/2+\epsilon/12$, with $\epsilon\equiv 5-\alpha-d\ll1$.
+This leads to a dynamical critical exponent $z=1$, with the term $\propto \omega \Gamma_q$ now negligible in the infrared; in other words, we have an Ising model with short range interactions and a $\propto \Gamma_1q^\alpha$ Markovian noise.
+This changes the critical properties of the theory as summarized in Table~\ref{tabella}.
 At this WF fixed point quantum terms such as the quartic $u_q\varphi^3_q\varphi_c$ are irrelevant, unless $\alpha>2$.
 However, as $\alpha$ increases the spatial support of losses quickly shrinks~\cite{kushal}, retrieving uninteresting local dissipation effects similar to $\Gamma_0$.\\